Zychaspis

 Zychaspis is an extinct genus of Devonian jawless fishes.
-Species are from the Devonian of Ukraine.

-The genus name is a tribute to palaeontologist Władysław Zych (1899 – 1981).
+Two species of this genus, Z. bucovinensis and Z. elegans are known from the Devonian-aged rocks of Ukraine.
+The genus name, Zychaspis, was named as a tribute to palaeontologist Władysław Zych (1899 – 1981).

 Z. bucovinensis is found only at Babin (Bobince), Podoli [Babin Sandstone] (Devonian of Ukraine).
-Z. elegans (syn. †Cephalaspis elegans Balabai, 1962) is found on the Podolian plateau.
+Z. elegans (which was once known as Cephalaspis elegans (Balabai, 1962)) is found on the Podolian plateau.